-- (1)The representative director of the Company is responsible for the effective maintenance and operation of internal controls based upon policies as determined by the Board of Directors.
+- (1)The CEO of the Company is responsible for the effective maintenance and operation of internal controls based upon policies as determined by the Board of Directors.
 This individual bears final responsibility for the evaluation of these controls, including evaluation planning, implementation, and evaluation results.

 - (2)The Company Board of Directors determines basic policies for internal controls over financial reporting.
 The board also has supervisory responsibility for the maintenance and operation of the internal control system operated by Company management.

 - (3)The Audit & Supervisory Board is responsible to audit, monitor, and verify the maintenance and operational status of the internal control system from an independent standpoint.

 - (4)The Company’s Internal Audit Department is responsible for reviewing and evaluating the maintenance and operational status of the internal control system, as well as to promote improvements for greater effectiveness of the internal control system.
 Results of audits are regularly reported to Company and Group representative directors, Group company presidents, Group company boards of directors, and Group company Audit & Supervisory Boards.

 - (5)The Company CSR Promotion Department is responsible for maintaining and improving compliance and corporate ethics within the Group.
 Information on departures from or deficiencies in internal controls reported by whistleblowers or from outside the company are regularly reported to the Group company and representative directors, Group company presidents, Group company boards of directors, Group company Audit & Supervisory Boards.

 - (6)The ERM Committee implements annual risk assessments and fulfills important decision-making roles and responsibilities related to the establishment and operation of internal control systems.